FilipLangr/evolve-atari/README.md

 This is a source code of the project for Evolutionary Computing course at RMIT.

-Jupyter notebook preliminary_experiments.ipynb contains our simple implementation of evolutionary algorithm with tournament selection method, crossover using the blending method and mutation.
-It is used to evolve a weight vector for linear model of simple CartPole environment.
+## Instalation
+Make sure you have `python3.7` installed.
+Then install requirements with:

+`pip3.7 install -r requirements.txt`

+## Running

-In src/ folder a framework for training programs for openAI environments using Cartesian Genetic Programming is implemented.
-To perform training on Atari game (Boxing game by default), just run `python3 atari_evolve.py`.
+In `src/` folder, a framework for training programs for openAI environments using Cartesian Genetic Programming is implemented.
+To perform training on Atari game (Boxing game by default), just run `python3.7 atari_evolve.py`.
 You can also specify training parameters and function pool in `atari_config_file.py`, `atari_primitive_set.py` and `cgp_functions.py`.
 Files with `cartpole_` prefix show our CGP framework on a simple CartPole example.

+## Preliminary experiments
+Jupyter notebook `preliminary_experiments.ipynb` contains our simple implementation of evolutionary algorithm with tournament selection method, crossover using the blending method and mutation.
+It is used to evolve a weight vector for linear model of simple CartPole environment.